fuzzy31u/aipodflow/README.md

-# Automate Podcast
+# AIPodFlow

-Automate Podcast is an open-source CLI tool that streamlines podcast production workflow, from transcript processing to content generation and publishing.
-It uses AI to generate titles, show notes, and ad placement suggestions based on podcast transcripts.
+AIPodFlow is an open-source CLI tool that leverages AI to streamline podcast production workflow, from transcript processing to content generation and publishing.
+It automates the generation of titles, show notes, and ad placement suggestions based on podcast transcripts.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)